hashicorp-dev-advocates/hashiconf-escape-room/README.md

 that includes the data.
 It uses terracurl to create an `attendee` user and set up the knowledge base, although there are some problems with the workflow.
 Due to limitations of providers, you must manually delete the knowledge base and remove everything from state.

+Next, you need to import the models into Ollama.

+1. Go to Nomad and click on the `ollama` job.
+1. Under Actions, be sure to `pull-model` and `pull-embeddings`.

 #### Technical gotchas

 The AI portions are divided into two parts: